Skip to content

 What are Squatter's Rights?

 Squatter's rights derive themselves from the legal doctrine of adverse possession.
 Adverse Possession is a legal principle that can allow an individual to obtain ownership rights of a piece of property if certain conditions are met.
 Adverse possession requires very strict elements be established.
-These are outlined below:
+To succeed on an adverse possession claim, all of the below elements must be met:

-- Hostile use – meaning the land is being possessed without the owner's permission (adverse to the owners interests).
+• Non-permissive or hostile use – meaning the land is being possessed without the owner's permission (adverse to the owners interests)

 It is important to clarify that squatting and adverse possession are distinct legal concepts.
 Squatting involves the unauthorized occupation of property.
 While adverse possession is a legal claim that the possessor would make to seek ownership rights through an action for quiet title after the above elements are met for twenty consecutive years.